regen-network/open-science/socMapping/SOC_MappingGuide.md

 `jupyter notebook`

 Jupyter Notebook will open a web page that will allow you to navigate to the scripts.
-We will be using these two scripts:
-StockSOC_ExtractPoints.ipynb and StockSOC_ProcessPoints.ipynb.
-Clicking
-on a script will open it in Jupyter Notebook.
+We will be using these three scripts: stockSOC\_ExtractPoints.ipynb, stockSOC\_ProcessPoints.ipynb, and StockSOC\_PredictImage.ipynb.
+Clicking on a script will open it in Jupyter Notebook.
 Each scrip has a brief overview explaining what the script does and that is followed by a series of import statements to provide access to the different modules the script will need for processing.
 Next, there are a few blocks with the first line starting and ending with "\#\#\#".
 These are blocks where you can define variables for running the scripts.
 After editing the variables the entire script can be run by selecting Kernel =\> Restart & Run All.
 The script can also be run one block at a time using the "Run" button at the top of the Jupyter Notebook page under the menu.

 Each script has a processing message to give you an idea how the processing is progressing.
 Extracting points is typically finished in a